publiccodenet/about/activities/communication/communication-remote-first.md

 ## 'Closing the loop' on open-ended requests.

-We identified a potentially harmful patterns around open requests not being 'closed'.
+We identified a potentially harmful pattern around open requests not being 'closed'.

 So for example, someone sends an open ended request for input or help or review, but doesn't hear back from anyone.